quicwg/base-drafts/draft-ietf-quic-transport.md

 Gap (repeated):

-: A non-zero, variable-length integer indicating specifying the number of contiguous unacknowledged packets, starting from the packet number one lower than the smallest in the preceding ACK Block.
+: A non-zero, variable-length integer indicating specifying the number of contiguous unacknowledged packets preceding the packet number one lower than the smallest in the preceding ACK Block.

 ACK Block (repeated):